Stuck Without My Certificates After Resigning: How Can I Get Them Back?

 rani agrawal

 My regards to everyone.
-CiteHR has always helped the seekers with valuable advice and suggestions.
+CiteHR has always helped seekers with valuable advice and suggestions.
 I need your help now.
-I was working in an engineering college for the last one year and had to leave the college in the middle of the session for some personal reasons.
-Though I did not give any prior notice, I completed the entire portion and have replaced myself with another candidate.
-I did all that I could so that my students and management do not suffer.
-The problem is the management is not returning my original certificates.
-I have even paid them one month of salary, but yet they are not returning my certificates.
+I was working in an engineering college for the last year and had to leave the college in the middle of the session for personal reasons.
+Though I did not give any prior notice, I completed the entire portion and replaced myself with another candidate.
+I did all that I could so that my students and management would not suffer.
+The problem is that the management is not returning my original certificates.
+I have even paid them one month's salary, yet they are not returning my certificates.
 What should I do?
 Please help.
 I just can't let my certificates go like this.
-I have not signed any bond nor did I get any appointment letter.
+I have not signed any bond nor did I receive any appointment letter.
 Please, friends and seniors, advise me on what to do.

 naga_manthra